How to Get Rid of Cockroaches

 1. Thoroughly Clean Your Home

 This may seem like a given, but roaches are attracted to dirt and filth because they’re always on the lookout for new sources of food.
-The easiest way to keep roaches out of your home is by keeping it clean.
+The easiest way to get rid of roaches is by making sure your home is clean.
 Make sure to do the following:

 Clean crumbs and spills immediately

 Take out the garbage before going to bed